List of first-person shooters

-This is a comprehensive index of commercial first-person shooter video games, sorted alphabetically by title.
+This is an index of notable commercial first-person shooter video games, sorted alphabetically by title.
 The developer, platform, and release date are provided where available.
 The table can be sorted by clicking on the small boxes next to the column headings.

+A first-person shooter game should not be confused with a third-person shooter game, where the camera is positioned behind the player.